ArmanK5/Task-Manager-App/README.md

 # Task Manager App
- Python task manager using kivy framework
+ Python task manager with a database using kivy framework